 During the last decades of the 19th century, the Parisian neighborhood of Montmartre became a central motif for artists engaged in the critique of modernity.
 The district's reputation for excess and public spectacle offered artists a myriad of subjects.
 By depicting them in familiar Monmartre settings, artists created provocative images in which themes of sexual dalliance, consumerism, and mixing of social classes challenged social conventions of the day.

 This collection of over 200 prints is a part of GVSU's permanent collection in the print and drawing cabinet.

 Art Gallery Summer Exhibition: New STUDENT WORK Grand Valley State University

 Wednesday, May 6 - Friday, August 7, 2009

 The Grand Valley State University Art Gallery is proud to host selected work of art from recent acquisitions.
 The Gallery's permanent collection now exceeds 8,500 work of art.
 Most of the collection can be viewed in university buildings on all campuses and this exhibit showcases a sampling of student work that will be installed in future building projects.

 Students enrolled in classes form the School of Communications and Art and Design Department of GVSU completed the art featured on this exhibit during the 2008-2009 academic year.
 Their work is diverse in both media and subject.
 From drawing to sculpture, to video, the approaches and tools utilized are varied.
 The students investigate a cross section of formal elements, social issues, and the influence of one's surrounding environments.
-In additon, all of the artwork succeeds in strirring up a wide range of emotions as well as capturing the interest of any observer.
+In addition, all of the artwork succeeds in stirring up a wide range of emotions as well as capturing the interest of any observer.

 Returning to Earth: Recent Paintings by Jill Eggers